p4lang/PI/proto/docs/p4runtime_type_serialization.md

 Just like its `P4Info` counterpart `P4DataTypeSpec`, `P4Data` uses a `oneof` to represent all possible values.

+The order of `members` in `P4StructLike`, the order of `bitstrings` in `P4Header`, and the order of `entries` in `P4HeaderStack` and `P4HeaderUnionStack` must match the order in the corresponding `p4info.proto` type specification and hence the order in the corresponding P4_16 type declaration.

 ### `enum` and `error`
 We currently use human-readable `string` in `P4Data` to represent `enum` and